-The Gardner Embryo Grading System
+The Gardner Embryo/Blastocyst Grading System

-According to the Gardner grading system, each blastocyst embryo is assigned 3 separate quality scores:
+The most common system for ranking the quality of blastocyst embryos is the Gardner grading system.
+According to the Gardner system, each blastocyst embryo is assigned 3 separate quality scores:

-1. Blastocyst development stage – a range from 1 – 5 (with 5 being the most developed)
+1. Blastocyst development stage – a range from 1 – 6 (with 5 being the most developed)

 2. Inner cell mass (ICM) score, or quality – range A – C (A being the best)